 Activity Community Outcome Activity contribution Level of service Performance measures 2025-2027 Performance measures 2028-2034 Provide adequate wastewater and sewerage systems Social Affordability Prosperity Environment Wastewater and sewerage systems contribute to maintaining public health.
 Wastewater and sewerage systems provide adequate capacity in relation to dry weather overflows. less than five dry-weather sewerage overflows per 1,000 connections. less than five dry-weather sewerage overflows per 1,000 connections.
-Wastewater and sewerage discharge compliance Social Affordability Prosperity Environment Provision of wastewater and sewerage collection and disposal systems that contribute to ensuring minimal environmental impact. resource consent parameters, with less than five abatement No abatement notices.
+Wastewater and sewerage discharge compliance Social Affordability Prosperity Environment Provision of wastewater and sewerage collection and disposal systems that contribute to ensuring minimal environmental impact.
+Wastewater and sewerage systems are managed within resource consent parameters, with less than five abatement notices and no infringement notices, enforcement orders and convictions in relations to those resource consents.
+No abatement notices.
 No infringement notices.
 No enforcement orders.
 No convictions received.
 No abatement notices.
 No infringement notices.
 No enforcement orders.
 No convictions received.
 Provide acceptable wastewater and sewerage systems - customer satisfaction Social Affordability Prosperity Environment An acceptable wastewater and sewerage collection and disposal systems is maintained.
 Stated performance delivery of the system does not exceed the total complaints received target on the following aspects of the sewerage and wastewater system: Sewage Odour Sewage System faults Sewage System blockages Council's response to any issues with the sewage system ≥ less than five complaints per 1,000 connections for each of these measures. ≥ less than five complaints per 1,000 connections for each of these measures.